 - Method 1: If appropriate, sketch a phase line for the problem.
 If not appropriate, state why.
 If phase lines have been drawn, use them to obtain a qualitative sketch of several representative solutions.
-Include the solution corresponding to the initial condition(s) for the model. - Method 2: Use slope fields to obtain a graphical solution corresponding to the appropriate initial condition(s).
-You may obtain the slope field(s) either by hand or using Mathematica. - Method 3: Solve the problem numerically, using the NDSolve command in Mathematica.
+Include the solution corresponding to the initial condition(s) for the model. - Method 2: Use Mathematica (VectorPlot or StreamPlot) to plot a slope field or solution streamlines.
+On this plot, either add or highlight a graphical solution corresponding to the appropriate initial condition(s). - Method 3: Solve the problem numerically, using the NDSolve command in Mathematica.
 Include at least the solution corresponding to the initial condition(s) for the model.
 Include a plot of your numerically obtained solution(s). - Method 4: Solve each problem analytically (obtain a formula solution).
 You are encouraged to have Mathematica do all integrations and algebraic manipulations (solving for variables, simplifying) necessary to obtain the analytic solution.
 Using separation of variables or linear first order templates is acceptable.
 Include a plot of your analytic solution for comparison with the other methods.